-The Orb Launch Lee Scratch Perry Into the Star House
+The Observer in the Star House

 I had this friend who worked in a home for seniors.
 One afternoon she asked me to come by and pick her up from work.
 When I arrived she took me on a mini tour of the facility where she introduced me to one of the residents, “Sady”.
 The 80-year-old woman sauntered down the hall completely oblivious to our presence until my friend engaged her, raising her voice as she spoke.
 “Sady! – I’d like you to meet someone!”
 She introduced me to Sady who seemed to be preoccupied – presumably with growing old.

 My friend continued, “Sady can do a little dance – called the ... what is it called, Sady?”

 Sady hissed excitedly through her gums, “The shimmy without a shirt-tail!” and then as if on a trigger, proceeded to raise one arm and dance circles slowly through the hallway to a soundtrack that only she could hear.
 My friend gave me this look that said Isn’t this the greatest thing you’ve ever seen?
 I, on the other hand, was shocked at what I perceived to be an indignity.
 I grew up, of course, and realized that no matter how old you get the love of a great groove is something you don’t lose like you apparently do your teeth.
 Why do I bring up my experience with Sady?
 Because this lesson becomes exceedingly important as you’re listening to the latest record from the Orb featuring 75-year-old reggae legend Lee Scratch Perry.